UK will continue negotiations ‘coolly and calmly’ as Trump pauses some tariffs

 Ministers still hope an economic agreement with Washington can be reached to soften the blow of some of Mr Trump’s tariffs, which also include a 25% charge on cars and others on steel and aluminium.

-Meanwhile, the Chancellor signed a statement for around £400 million of deals with India on Wednesday as part of talks aimed at securing a deal with New Delhi.

-She said the Government was going “further and faster” to stimulate growth in a “changing world” by negotiating trade deals with countries including India.

-Earlier, she told the Financial Times that she would seek to negotiate an agreement with the US when she visits Washington at the end of April for the International Monetary Fund’s spring meeting of global finance ministers.
+Chancellor Rachel Reeves will seek to negotiate with the US when she visits Washington at the end of April for the International Monetary Fund’s spring meeting of global finance ministers, she told the Financial Times.

 She also said a UK-EU summit on May 19 would be a chance “to refresh our relationship and make it easier for businesses to trade”.

-Discussion of a deal with the US has raised concerns about what concessions the Government might make in order to secure an agreement.
+Concerns have been raised about what concessions the Government might make in order to secure an agreement with the US.

-Earlier in the week, the Prime Minister told MPs he would be “very protective” of the NHS and was “very clear” that a digital tax on big tech firms should remain in place.
+Earlier in the week, the Prime Minister told MPs he would be “very protective” of the NHS and that a digital tax on big tech firms should remain in place.

-Meanwhile, Conservative leader Kemi Badenoch told reporters on Wednesday the Government should “look at mutual gain”, adding trade deals were “not about tit for tat giving things away”.
+Meanwhile, Conservative leader Kemi Badenoch said Sir Keir had been “congratulating himself” on getting better tariffs than other countries.

+“Those tariffs are lower because of Brexit, because we left the European Union,” she told The Express.